Marta (footballer): Personal life

-Marta has three siblings, José, Valdir, and Angela.
+Marta was born in Dois Riachos, Alagoas, where she first learned to play football in the streets with boys.
+She has three siblings, José, Valdir, and Angela.
 Her parents are Aldário and Tereza.
 Her father left the family while Marta was a baby.
-On 11 October 2010, Marta was named a UN goodwill ambassador.
-Marta is fluent in Portuguese, Swedish and English.
+She moved away from her family at the age of 14 to pursue a professional football craeer.
+She is fluent in Portuguese, Spanish, Swedish and English.
 She is a Catholic and states that God is very important to her, although she does not go to church often.
-In 2016, she was listed as one of BBC's 100 Women.

 In March 2017, Marta received Swedish citizenship.
-She retained her Brazilian citizenship and, having already been capped by Brazil; it did not make her eligible to represent Sweden.
+She retained her Brazilian citizenship and, having already been capped by Brazil, it did not make her eligible to represent Sweden.
 She gained a U.S. green card in February 2021, giving her permanent residency status and also qualifying her as a domestic player for NWSL roster purposes.

 In January 2021, after several years of dating, Marta announced she was engaged to Orlando Pride teammate Toni Pressley.
+The engagement was later called off.
+Since 2022, Marta has been in a relationship with her Orlando Pride teammate Carrie Lawrence.
+In August 2024, they announced their engagement.